fsharp/fslang-design/RFCs/FS-1024-simplify-call-syntax-for-statically-resolved-member-constraints.md

-# F# RFC FS-1024 - Simplify call syntax for statically resolved member constraints
+# F# RFC FS-1024 - Simplify call syntax for statically resolved member constraints and static interface methods

 The design suggestion [Simplify call syntax for statically resolved member constraints](https://github.com/fsharp/fslang-suggestions/issues/440) has been marked "approved in principle".
 This RFC covers the detailed proposal for this suggestion.